amperity/amperity-docs/amperity_reference/source/courier_groups.rst

 .. courier-groups-timezones-start

 A courier group schedule is associated with a time zone.
 The time zone determines the point at which a courier group's scheduled start time begins.
 A time zone should be aligned with the time zone of system from which the data is being pulled.

+Use the **Use this time zone for file date ranges** checkbox to use the selected time zone to look for files.
+If unchecked, the courier group will use the current time in UTC to look for files to pick up.

 .. courier-groups-timezones-end